 - On Heroes, Noah "HRG" Bennet spent 17 years personally participating in the kidnapping, experimentation and mind-wiping of people with special abilities.
 He also lied to his family the entire time (for their own protection, but still putting them in danger without their knowledge or consent).
 However, this mostly took place before the pilot episode.
 This, plus the fact that Bennet was frequently shown onscreen being a Papa Wolf to Claire, caused many fans to be unsympathetic when his family (especially Claire) reacted with revulsion and horror to the revelations about his not-so-distant past.

 - There is also the Big Bad who is supposedly guilty of human trafficking and using her victims for drug testing.
 There's a memorable scene where Wonder Woman calls a press conference and levies several accusations of criminal conduct and being evil, even pointing out that she has no evidence to back these claims up.
-Evidently she has no idea what slander is.
+Evidently she either has no idea what slander is, or nobody can/will prosecute her.
 This is only one of her many acts of blatant criminal conduct on-screen.
 The heroine is essentially performing onstage villainy.
 Any surprise this show never got off?

 - Jables's Adventure pushes this to the point of parody.
 The final boss of the game is King Squid, who readily identifies himself as a villain and boasts that Jables is too late to stop his evil scheme.
 However, until the pre-boss-fight cutscene, there is literally no mention or foreshadowing of King Squid or his evil plan—until the boss fight, Jables doesn't even know the game has a villain.